Scroll to top

 Wednesday, Social Sciences

-Modern Atlantic and African anthropology, politics and sociology.
-Continuing video and conversation, with attention to assigned above, along with associated studies.
+Modern constitutions via human and social sciences.
+Continuing video and conversation, with you and others speaking and writing on the social and societal aspects of assigned above, along with associated studies.

 Thursday, Natural Sciences